-Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment The financial statements contain material entries on the Balance Sheet as well as material disclosure notes in relation to the Authority's land and buildings.
-Although the Authority uses a valuation expert to provide information on valuations, there remains a high degree of estimation uncertainty associated with the revaluation of land and buildings due to the significant judgements and number of variables involved in providing revaluations.
-We have therefore identified the valuation of land and buildings to be an area of significant risk.
-0 We will consider the Authority's arrangements for ensuring that PPE values are reasonable and will consider corroborative evidence to enable us to assess the reasonableness of the valuations provided by the Authority's valuer.
+Description Fraud Error Judgement Planned response 2 Net defined benefit liability valuation The financial statements contain material pension entries in respect of retirement benefits.
+The calculation of these pension figures, both assets and liabilities, can be subject to significant volatility and includes estimates based upon a complex interaction of actuarial assumptions.
+This results in an increased risk of material misstatement 0 • • We will discuss with key contacts any significant changes to the pension estimates.
+In addition to our standard programme of work in this area, we will evaluate the management controls you have in place to assess the reasonableness of the figures provided by the Actuary and consider the reasonableness of the Actuary's output, referring to an expert's report on all actuaries nationally.
+We will review the appropriateness of the key assumptions included within the valuations, compare them to expected ranges and review the methodology applied in the valuation.
+We will consider the adequacy of disclosures in the financial statements.
+We will also seek assurance from the auditor of North Yorkshire Pension Fund.
+3 Valuation of property, plant and equipment (Relevant to the PFCC only) The financial statements contain material entries on the Balance Sheet as well as material disclosure notes in relation to the PCC and Group's holding of PPE.
+Although the PFCC uses a valuation expert to provide information on valuations, there remains a high degree of estimation uncertainty associated with the revaluation of PPE due to the significant judgements and number of variables involved in providing revaluations.
+We have therefore identified the valuation of PPE to be an area of significant risk.
+0 • We will consider the PFCC's arrangements for ensuring that PPE values are reasonable and will consider corroborative evidence to enable us to assess the reasonableness of the valuations provided by the external valuer.
 We will also assess the competence, skills and experience of the valuer.
-In relation to the assets which have been revalued during 2020/21 we will review the valuation methodology used, including testing the underlying data and assumptions.
+For assets revalued during 2020/21 we will review the valuation methodology used, including testing the underlying data and assumptions.
 We will compare the valuation output with market intelligence, to obtain assurance that the valuations are in line with market expectations.
-We will review the approach that the Fire and Rescue Authority has adopted to address the risk that assets not subject to valuation in 2020/21 are materially misstated and consider the robustness of that approach in light of the valuation information reported by the Authority's valuers.
-In addition, we will consider movement in market indices between revaluation dates and the year end in order to determine whether these indicate that fair values have moved materially over that time
+We will review the approach that the PFCC has adopted to address the risk that assets not subject to valuation in 2020/21 are materially misstated and consider the robustness of that approach in light of the valuation information reported by the external valuers.
+In addition, we will consider movement in market indices between revaluation dates and the year end in order to determine whether these indicate that fair values have moved materially over that time ficant risks and key Value for money Fees for audit and other services